leofabri/hassio_appliance-status-monitor/README.md

   <img width="320" height="auto" src="assets/washing_machine_widget_markdown.jpg" alt="Monitor the state of an appliance - by leofabri"/>
 </p>

-This is the automation I made to control the state of the most power-hungry appliances in my house.
+# **Introduction**

+This automation can detect what your appliances are doing, inferring their state from their power consumption.
+All you need is a smart socket with a power monitoring feature.

+## Why does this exist?

-There aren’t numerous blueprints that do what I want, and I’m sure that I have the skills to automate my machines without wasting money to buy them new.
+There aren’t numerous blueprints that do what I want, and I want to automate my machines without wasting money to buy them new.
 Here’s my cheap and reliable solution that addresses the problem, once and for all.

+## Use-cases
-I use this for my dishwasher and washing machine and the results have been great!
+I use this for my dishwasher, my washing machine, the electric bicycle and my desk.
+The results have been great!
 The blueprint is very extensible and easy to use.

 My family ❤️ this thing!
-Even if they don’t understand its complexity and get what all the fuss is about.
+Even if they don’t understand what all the fuss is about.

-As I said, I’m sharing this with everyone.
+I’m sharing this with everyone.
 I’m sure that you’ll find it useful!

 ---
-## **Features**
+# **Features**

-For the record: there is more inside but, here's a summary of what this thing allows you to do:
+For the record: there is more inside.
+Here's a summary of remarkable features:
 *   🎛️ **More triggers: more control,** even across Home Assistant reboots!
     *   **This automation is triggered on each power reading**.
 I'm doing the starting/finishing thresholds magic in the "actions" section, and you can also add some of your own.
-The objective of this blueprint is to allow more granular control over what's happening and do that reliably.
+    The goal of this blueprint is to allow a more granular control over what's happening.
+We also want to do that reliably.

 *   ⏱️ **Faster machine start-to-finish detection**: one of the problems that I always face is **timing**. <i>What if you want to measure how long it took for your appliance to complete its job?</i> The automation has to be <strong>very reactive</strong>.
 This logic should solve that problem for you.